What Is Homeowners Appliance Insurance?

 • Installation issues: If a breakdown occurs due to improper installation, it may not be covered under the warranty.

-Understanding these limitations helps you maximize your homeowners appliance insurance.
-To mitigate these limitations, maintain your appliances properly, read your policy carefully and communicate with your insurance provider if you have any questions or concerns about coverage.
+Understanding these limitations helps you get the most from your home warranty.
+Keep your appliances maintained, read your policy carefully and ask your provider about coverage questions.

 What Is Home Appliance Insurance: Bottom Line